CfnNetworkInterface

 • ipv6_prefixes (Union[IResolvable, Sequence[Union[IResolvable, Ipv6PrefixSpecificationProperty, Dict[str, Any]]], None]) – The IPv6 delegated prefixes that are assigned to the network interface.
 When creating a network interface, you can’t specify IPv6 prefixes if you’ve specified one of the following: a count of IPv6 prefixes, specific IPv6 addresses, or a count of IPv6 addresses.

-• private_ip_address (Optional[str]) – Assigns a single private IP address to the network interface, which is used as the primary private IP address.
-If you want to specify multiple private IP address, use the PrivateIpAddresses property.
+• private_ip_address (Optional[str]) – The private IPv4 address to assign to the network interface as the primary private IP address.
+If you want to specify multiple private IP addresses, use the PrivateIpAddresses property.

-• private_ip_addresses (Union[IResolvable, Sequence[Union[IResolvable, PrivateIpAddressSpecificationProperty, Dict[str, Any]]], None]) – Assigns private IP addresses to the network interface.
+• private_ip_addresses (Union[IResolvable, Sequence[Union[IResolvable, PrivateIpAddressSpecificationProperty, Dict[str, Any]]], None]) – The private IPv4 addresses to assign to the network interface.
 You can specify a primary private IP address by setting the value of the Primary property to true in the PrivateIpAddressSpecification property.
 If you want EC2 to automatically assign private IP addresses, use the SecondaryPrivateIpAddressCount property and do not specify this property.
 When creating a network interface, you can’t specify private IPv4 addresses if you’ve specified one of the following: a count of private IPv4 addresses, specific IPv4 prefixes, or a count of IPv4 prefixes.

 • secondary_private_ip_address_count (Union[int, float, None]) – The number of secondary private IPv4 addresses to assign to a network interface.
 When you specify a number of secondary IPv4 addresses, Amazon EC2 selects these IP addresses within the subnet’s IPv4 CIDR range.
 You can’t specify this option and specify more than one private IP address using privateIpAddresses .
 When creating a Network Interface, you can’t specify a count of private IPv4 addresses if you’ve specified one of the following: specific private IPv4 addresses, specific IPv4 prefixes, or a count of IPv4 prefixes.